decentral1se/haskellbook-berlin/program.markdown

                       sleepFor (msecT 12)
 ```

-To not oversell: no there are no big games programmed with HGamer3D, yet.
-Yes, the demo is still a "toy" example, but it is a fully functional example with sound, input, graphics, gui and gameplay.
+To not oversell: no there are no big games programmed with HGamer3D, yet and yes, the demo is still a "toy" example.
+But it is a fully functional example with sound, input, graphics, gui and gameplay.

-The talk will close with a summary, suggesting where HGamer3D is a good fit and where not, it will also try to give some reasoning why there are so many game framewords and not so many games still programmed in Haskell and how HGamer3D might change that and it will end with an outlook.
+The talk will close with a summary, suggesting where HGamer3D is a good fit and where not, it will also try to give some reasoning on the state of the Haskell ecosystem with regards to game programming.
+Finally an outlook will be shown on possible future directions of HGamer3D.

 There is also a tutorial planned, HGamer3D do it yourself, see below.